ianwagner/campfire/docs/ad-recipe-setup.md

 During generation the placeholders will be replaced with the user's input for the matching components.

+The generation feature uses OpenAI's ChatGPT API.
+Provide your API key via the `VITE_OPENAI_API_KEY` environment variable so the preview can send requests to the language model.

 ## Firestore Rules

 Admins must be able to read and write recipe configuration data.
 Ensure your